 8. Discover the street art

 After several visits, I can easily say that Montpellier is one of my favourite street art cities in the world.
 There’s quite literally something to see around every corner, from the many types of fish (mentioned above) to beautiful portraits, Banksy-like illustrations and large trompe-l’oeil murals.
 There’s plenty of street art to be found in the old town but you’ll find much more in the Saint Roch, Verdanson and Rondelet districts.
+Read more about street art in Montpellier.

 9. Visit the L’Arbre Blanc